-If you have a limited amount of growing space or will be growing tomatoes in a container, you should probably select a determinate variety.
-Determinate varieties are also good for cold climate gardeners who need to harvest their whole crop within a couple weeks.
+If you have a limited amount of growing space — or will be growing tomatoes in a pot or a planter — you should probably select a determinate variety.
+Determinate varieties are also good for cold-climate gardeners who need to harvest their whole crop within a couple weeks.
 If you have plenty of space, prefer to pick your tomatoes over several months, and are prepared to provide sturdy support with stakes, cages or ladders, select an indeterminate variety.

 Heirloom, Open-Pollinated or Hybrid?

 If you want to save your own seeds from one year to the next, you should plant heirloom or open-pollinated varieties.
-Seeds collected from these plants will "come true", meaning they will grow into an identical plant the following year.
+Seeds collected from these plants will "come true".
+This means they will grow into an identical plant the following year.
 Heirloom tomatoes, such as Brandywine, Mortgage Lifter and Arkansas Traveler, are open-pollinated varieties that have been passed on from one generation to the next.

-Hybrids are a cross between two genetically different varieties that have been selected for certain desirable traits.
+Hybrids are a cross between two genetically different varieties that have been selected for certain traits.
 Hybrid varieties often offer better disease resistance or higher yields.
 If you save the seeds from hybrids you will not get the same traits in the new plants.

 Most varieties of paste tomatoes are determinate.
 Because most of the fruit ripens within two or three weeks, I spend those couple weekends canning, making sauce for the freezer, and running the dehydrator.
 Then it's over!
-Because these determinate plants only get about 2 feet high, they do fine without any support.
+Because these determinate plants only get about 2 feet high, they do fine with little or no support.
 I just use plastic or straw mulch to keep the fruit off the ground.

-Time to maturity is important if you have a short growing season.
+Timing is important if you have a short growing season.
 Where I live, I need to harvest my tomatoes by early September, before the light fades and frost comes.
-So I look for tomato varieties that will start ripening fruit in less than 75 days.
-Many of the really big beefsteak varieties require a full 90 days to mature.
+So I look for varieties that will start ripening fruit in less than 75 days.
+Many of the really big beefsteak varieties require 90 days to mature.
 Check the seed packet or plant label for days-to-harvest.
 Not sure when you usually get frost in fall?
 Use a zip-code look-up for frost dates.